 The pattern continues further down the page creating more Z-Angles.
 And, by including a CTA at many turns, viewers will have a hard time ignoring them and be persuaded to click and convert.

 Design your next page with the Z-Pattern layout

-With these examples in mind, and to get your visitors more focused on conversion, design your next landing page with Instapage — the only landing page platform with 100% customization.
+With these examples in mind, and to get your visitors more focused on conversion, design your next post-click experience with Instapage — the only post-click landing page platform with 100% customization.